Interested in transferring to a UC? If so, you’ve come to the right place! There are nine UC (University of California) schools throughout the state:

 What is TAG?

 Six of the nine UCs (UC Davis, Irvine, Merced, Riverside, Santa Barbara, and Santa Cruz) participate in this program which guarantees admission into one participating school.
 Students who participate in TAG receive early review of academic records, early admission notification, and specific guidance about major preparation and general education coursework.
 Admission via TAG is only for California Community College transfer students who have completed 30+ units at CCC, and who meet all general education and major requirements for their intended program at their chosen university.
-The minimum GPA that is required in order to be eligible for TAG is 3.2 at the time of application.
+Please review the UC TAG Matrix, for requirements at each campus.
 The filing period for TAG applications is September 1 – 30 every year.
 If you choose to apply for TAG, you must additionally complete the regular UC application, the filing period for which is November 1 – 30 every year.
-For more information about TAG such as where and how to apply, please visit the University of California Admissions Website.
+For more information about TAG such as where and how to apply, please visit the University of California TAG Website.

 What is a UC Transfer Pathway?